 James M. Gortych, 76, of Bethlehem, PA passed away on Thursday March 12, 2020.
 Born in the Bronx, New York, Jim was the only son of Charles and Margaret Mary (Molitor) Gortych and was raised in the Catholic faith.

-To plant a memorial tree in honor of James M. Gortych, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James M. Gortych, please visit our Heartfelt Sympathies Store.

 Jim was a resident of the Bethlehem area for the past several years after moving from Staten Island, N.Y.
 He was a Master Electrician for over 40 years with Local # 3 IBEW in New York and a Project Manager for the Comstock Co. in New York .